TrishadKano/MyProjects/README.md

-2. Machine Learning Projects
+# Machine Learning Projects

-Project Name 1: BreastCancer Detection
+BreastCancer Detection

 Description: The Projects Features Detection of Breast Cancer Using Machine Learning.
 It has been tested that while there exists several machine learning models,Support Vector Machine or SVM in short is reported to have highest accuracy of (approximately 97%) in detecting breast cancer.